 Paper Wasps

-Paper wasps are an incredibly common stinging insect in the Pacific Northwest.
-Known for their preference for safe, covered places, their nests can be most typically found in the eaves and overhangs of many homes in the Portland, OR; Vancouver, WA and Camas metro areas.
+Paper wasps are a prevalent stinging insect in the Pacific Northwest.
+Known for their preference for safe, covered places, their nests are typically found in the eaves and overhangs of many homes in the Portland, OR, Vancouver, WA, and Camas metro areas.

 Paper Wasp Description